-was born on July 3, 1957, in the upstate New York town of Brewster.
+was born in 1957 in the upstate New York town of Brewster.
 It wasn't until her senior year in high school that

 thought of pursuing a musical career, after she landed a lead role in a school musical, which led to her acceptance at the American Academy of Dramatic Arts in New York City by the mid-'70s.

 , as she toured the world with the renowned singer/songwriter throughout the late '70s; resulting in the singer landing a recording contract on her own with Atlantic Records.
 But a breach-of-contract lawsuit resulted after